17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Guest room in the new Oceans wing (Credit: Divi Little Bay Beach Resort)

-Say hello to the upscale, brand-new Oceans section within Divi Little Bay Beach Resort!
+Say hello to the premium new Oceans section within Divi Little Bay Beach Resort!

 Divi Little Bay Beach Resort is a popular St. Maarten resort close to Philipsburg.